VityaSchel/bunsogs-auto-dm/README.md

 {
   "rooms": {
     "my_chat_room": {
-      "message": "Hello, {display_name}!
-Solve this captcha to be able to send messages in our room!", "captcha": true,
+      "message": "Hello!
+Solve this captcha to be able to send messages in our room!", "verified_message": "Thanks!
+Now you can write",
+      "captcha": true,
       "captcha_difficult": false
     },
     "my_public_channel_room": {
-      "message": "Hello, {display_name}!
+      "message": "Hello!
 Welcome to my channel!"
     },
   }
 }
 ```

-This plugin only modifies verified user permissions, so **SET DEFAULT PERMISSION TO write=false IN YOUR ROOMS WITH CAPTCHAS**, otherwise new participants will be able to send messages before answering captcha.

 ## Caveats